 Defining Your Own Success

-Early into my first year full-time, I was taking on any and every client that would sign a contract and pay a deposit.
-I was working with clients that weren’t a good fit and doing services I didn’t enjoy doing.
-It became apparent to me that I was complaining and resenting clients, when in reality they had no idea this battle I was having with myself.
+Early into my first year full-time, I was taking on any and every client who would sign a contract and pay a deposit.
+I was working with clients who weren’t a good fit and doing services I didn’t enjoy doing.
+It became apparent to me that I was complaining and resenting clients when in reality they had no idea about this battle I was having with myself.

 One day, it clicked: I own this business.
 I can decide what is happening in my business and do it the way I want to do it.